toras9000/kallithea-mirror/docs/overview.rst

   but build the Kallithea package itself locally instead of downloading it.)

 .. note::
-   Kallithea includes front-end code that needs to be processed first.
+   Kallithea includes front-end code that needs to be processed to prepare static files that can be served at run time and used on the client side.
 The tool npm_ is used to download external dependencies and orchestrate the processing.
-The ``npm`` binary must thus be available.
+The ``npm`` binary must thus be available at install time but is not used at run time.

 Web server